johnliu55tw/debian-packaging/README.md

 No series file found
 ```

+### Causes
-Main cause is that the `hello` package does not have any patches so
+The `hello` package does not have any patches so `debian/patches/series` does
-`debian/patches/series` cannot be found.
-Need to create a patch for it.
+not exist.
+Need to use command `quilt new` to initialize and create a new
+patch.

-### Failed to add my PPA to my system
+## Failed to add my PPA to my system

 ```
 johnliu@johnliu-ubuntu-2004-vm:~/hello/hello-2.10$ sudo add-apt-repository ppa:johnliu55tw/ppa